The Golden Ass: Thelyphron's Tale

 In Book Two, Thelyphron hesitantly relates a story requested at a dinner party that was previously popular with his friends:

-While a University student, Thelyphron partakes in many wanderings and eventually runs out of funds.
+While a student, Thelyphron partakes in many wanderings and eventually runs out of funds.
 At Larissa, he encounters a large sum being offered to watch over a corpse for the night.
-When he asks, a citizen tells him that shape-shifting witches are quite common in the area, using pieces of human flesh to fuel incantations.
+Thelyphron is bemused and asks if the dead are accustomed to flee in Larissa.
+When he asks, a citizen criticises him and tells Thelyphron not to make fun of the task and warns him that shape-shifting witches are quite common in the area, using pieces of human flesh to fuel incantations.
 Thelyphron takes the job for a thousand drachme and is warned to stay very alert all through the night.
 The widow is at first hesitant, taking inventory of the body's intact parts.
 Thelyphron requests a meal and some wine, to which she promptly refuses and leaves him with a lamp for the night.
-A weasel enters the room and Thelyphron quickly chases it out, then falls into a deep sleep.
-At dawn, Thelyphron awakes and to his relief finds the body intact.
+A weasel enters the room and Thelyphron, frightened by its appearance, quickly chases it out, then falls into a deep sleep.
+At dawn, Thelyphron awakes and rushes over to the body in the room; to his relief, he finds the body intact.
 The widow enters, and calls for Thelyphron to be paid, satisfied with the intact corpse.
 Thanking the widow, Thelyphron is suddenly attacked by the crowd and narrowly escapes.
-He witnesses an elder of the town approach the townspeople and claim that the widow had poisoned her husband to cover up a love affair.
-The widow protests, and a necromancer is called to bring back the deceased for the only truly reliable testimony.
+He witnesses an elder of the town approach the townspeople desperately and claim that the widow had poisoned her husband to cover up a love affair.
+The widow protests and supposedly fakes her sadness and a necromancer is called to bring back the deceased for the only truly reliable testimony.
 The corpse awakes, and affirms the widow's guilt.
-The corpse does thank Thelyphron for his trouble; during the night the witches entered as small animals, putting Thelyphron to sleep and stealing pieces of his ears and nose.
+The corpse then continues to talk and thanks Thelyphron for his trouble; during the night the witches entered as small animals and began to call the corpse and wake him up.
+By chance, Thelyphron was both the name of the corpse and the guard.
+Consequently, the witches steal pieces of his ears and nose instead of from the corpse.
 The witches cleverly replace the missing flesh with wax to delay discovery.
-Thelyphron touches his nose and ears to find wax fall out of where they once were.
+Thelyphron touches his nose and ears to find wax fall out of where they once were in the crowd.
 The crowd laughs at Thelyphron's humiliation.